d6y/liftmodules-googleanalytics/README.md

 There is currently no public repository containing this module, so for now you'll need to compile it yourself :-(

-$ git clone
+$ git clone git://github.com/d6y/liftmodules-googleanalytics.git
-$ cd
+$ cd liftmodules-googleanalytics
 $ sbt
-update
+> update
-publish-local
+> publish-local

 Once published, add the following dependency to your SBT project file: